Last battle of Bismarck: First phase: Ark Royal disables the Bismarck

 Bismarck fired her main and secondary armament against the attacking aircraft, trying to hit the low flying torpedo aircraft with the shell splashes.
 Once the attack was over, Bismarck fired her main battery at the shadowing Sheffield.
 The first salvo went a mile astray, but the second salvo straddled the cruiser.
-Shell splinters rained down on Sheffield, killing three men and wounding two others.
+Shell splinters fell on Sheffield killing three men and wounding two others.
 Four more salvoes were fired but no hits were scored.
 Sheffield quickly retreated under cover of a smoke screen.
-Sheffield lost contact with the Bismarck in the low visibility but shortly before 22:00 she met Vian's group of five destroyers and was able to vector them to the Bismarck.
+Sheffield lost contact with the Bismarck in the low visibility but shortly before 22:00 she met Capt.
+Vian's group of five destroyers and was able to vector them to the Bismarck.
 The King George V and Rodney had joined around 18:00 and were approaching from the northwest.
 Since Vian's destroyers would keep in touch with the Bismarck and harry her all night, he decided to steer south, even southwest and making a circle in order to be able to engage the Bismarck in the morning silhouetted against the east.
 The heavy cruiser Norfolk and the light cruiser Edinburgh were also approaching separately from the northwest.
-Edinburgh has to abandon the chase due to fuel shortage but Norfolk took up a position to the north of Bismarck.
-Another heavy cruiser Dorsetshire was approaching from the west and would make contact the next morning.
-After collecting her airplanes Ark Royal and Force H first kept north of Bismarck, but during the night sailed south and remained in the vicinity.
+Edinburgh had to abandon the chase due to fuel shortage but Norfolk took up a position to the north of Bismarck.
+Another heavy cruiser, Dorsetshire, was approaching from the west and would make contact the next morning.
+After collecting her aircraft Ark Royal and Force H first kept north of Bismarck, but during the night sailed south and remained in the vicinity.

 Repair efforts by the crew to free the rudder failed.
 Bismarck attempted to steer by alternating the power of her three propeller shafts, which, in the prevailing force 8 wind and sea state, resulted in the ship being forced to sail towards King George V and Rodney, two British battleships that had been pursuing Bismarck from the west.
 At 23:40 on 26 May, Admiral Lütjens delivered to Group West, the German command base, the signal "Ship unmanoeuvrable.
 We will fight to the last shell.
 Long live the Führer."